luffah/vim-superpxl/README.md

 ## Features
 * Pixel art editor
+* Some ascii art facilities
 * Sprites
 * Template rendering
-* Scheduled intrusion of random bots in your working session
+* Scheduled intrusion of random bot in your working session